Aly & AJ: 2009–2016: Departure from Hollywood Records, 78violet

+On July 8, 2009, the duo changed their name to 78violet.
+They continued to work on their fourth Hollywood Records album, which was later completed, but its release was delayed numerous times.
+In May 2010, the duo announced that they had departed from the label, and the album was shelved.
+On November 30, 2010, the first song under the 78violet name was released on the Hellcats soundtrack EP.
+78violet recorded the theme song to Hellcats, titled "Belong Here".
+Some of the titles being considered for 78violet's fourth album were 8 Hours and 53rd floor.
 On May 2, 2013, Aly & AJ signed to Red Light Management.
-"Hothouse" would be released on July 8, with an album to follow.
-The duo performed live for the first time in five years when they took the stage at the Roxy Theater in Los Angeles on June 26.
+The single "Hothouse" was released on July 8, 2013.
+The duo performed live for the first time in five years with a concert at the Roxy Theater in Los Angeles on June 26.
 The group announced that they would be releasing an EP in early 2014, however, this never materialized.
-The original Hothouse album was leaked in its entirety in 2014; the duo would go on to release it on vinyl as Sanctuary: Vol. 1 for first-year subscribers of their Sanctuary fan-club.
+The full Hothouse EP was leaked in its entirety in 2014; the duo released it on vinyl as Sanctuary: Vol. 1 in 2020 for first-year subscribers of their Sanctuary fan-club.